blog-dovydasvenckus/blog/_posts/2017-08-05-shrink-xfs.md

     /dev/sda5: UUID="f359a7c4-bc72-416d-a50a-5869792c2832" TYPE="xfs" PARTUUID="577dacac-05"
     /dev/sdb1: UUID="0882a8db-ae76-44de-9bbe-a453c727ff50" TYPE="xfs" PARTUUID="9f306132-b5fc-4bd5-8a85-a3f9d820276a"

-In this case new UUID is 0882a8db-ae76-44de-9bbe-a453c727ff50.
-You should replace home partition UUID in fstab with your new partitions UUID.
+In this case new UUID is `0882a8db-ae76-44de-9bbe-a453c727ff50`.
+You should replace your partition UUID in fstab with your new partitions UUID.

     mkdir /mnt/root
     mount /dev/sda1 /mnt/root
     vim /mnt/root/etc/fstab

 ### Summary

 That's it, the solution was a little bit long-winded, but at least it works.
 If you know a simpler way to resize XFS partition feel free to share it in the comments section.